 Prior to joining USA Baseball, he worked in residential construction as a site manager for Silverwood, Inc.

 Hartford earned a bachelor's of science degree in sport and event management from Elon University in 2014.
-During his time at Elon, he assisted with the planning and implementation of a charity golf tournament to benefit Mental Health America of the Triangle in 2012.

 He currently resides in Durham, North Carolina.